lablup/aiotusclient/docs/gsg/testing.rst

 Integration Tests
 -----------------

-Integration tests combines multiple invocations to high-level interfaces to make underlying API requests to a running gateway server to test the full functionality of the client as well as the manager.
+Integration tests combine multiple invocations of high-level interfaces to make underlying API requests to a running gateway server to test the full functionality of the client as well as the manager.

 They are marked as "integration" using the ``@pytest.mark.integration`` decorator